 1. What is Share Certificate?

-Share Certificate is the certificate issued by the company after the shareholders pay the agreed capital amount to the company.
+A share certificate is a certificate issued by the company after the shareholders pay the agreed capital amount to the company.

-2. When should the company issue and certify share certificate?
+2. When should the company issue and certify share certificates?

 3. What should I do to get a share certificate?